freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 WebKit (except for the Chromium project) implements the JavaScriptCore engine.

 ## JavaScript Frameworks

 JavaScript frameworks are application frameworks that can be applied to existing JavaScript code.
 They are often used for front-end development and web applications.
-The most frequently used JavaScript frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.
+The most frequently used JavaScript frameworks are React.js, Angular.js, Vue.js, Create JS, jQuery, Node.js, etc.

 For more details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/).

-## More Resourses
+#### More Information

 [MDN Docs](https://developer.mozilla.org/bm/docs/Web/JavaScript)